 Phosphorus plays a role in maintaining the body’s acid/alkaline balance, something many folks struggle with today given the high levels of inflammatory diseases which trace their roots to over-acidity in the body.

-Her beautiful new cookbook Ladled: Nourishing Soups for All Seasons has a spectacular recipe for lentil soup.
+Her beautiful new cookbook Ladled: Nourishing Soups for All Seasons has a spectacular recipe for German lentil soup.

 There are 298 soup recipes to enjoy in Ladled – even the table of contents is fun to peruse as it is uniquely and beautifully done with pictures instead of words!
 This hearty and yet simple soup has far and away become our family’s favorite way to eat lentils of late!
 Another way our family enjoys soaked lentils is this recipe for curried lentil soup.

 Kimi suggests adding a drizzle of balsamic vinegar to the soup if you desire a little more tang after tasting it.
 You can sprinkle a bit of Parmesan or a similar cheese in each individual bowl or provide the cheese at the table for family or guests that would enjoy it.